Introduction

 Expo managed app without native rebuildUse expo-location

-Web support requiredUse the Modern API root import
+Web support requiredUse the Modern API root import or /compat callback API

 Full background tracking / geofencingUse react-native-nitro-geolocation/background